DavidVogelxyz/library/network/ssh-tunneling.md

 The local user would run the following command from their local machine:

 ```
-ssh -N -L localhost:9999:123.123.123.123:80 $USER@222.222.222.222
+ssh -N -L 127.0.0.1:9999:123.123.123.123:80 $USER@222.222.222.222
 ```

 Through the use of this command, the server will accept the SSH connection, and will see that the local user is connecting to the server from a public IP address of 222.222.222.222.
-Therefore, the webpage at 123.123.123.123 will now be accessible at http://localhost:9999
+Therefore, the webpage at 123.123.123.123 will now be accessible at http://127.0.0.1:9999

 Explanation:

 - The `-N` flag makes the shell non-interactive, and tells the shell not to allow remote commands to be executed.
     - Without this flag, the `ssh` command would log into a shell as a normal `ssh` command would, and allows the connected user to enter commands as one may expect.
-- The `-L` flag opens a local port with a specific endpoint (in this case, "localhost:9999").
+- The `-L` flag opens a local port with a specific endpoint (in this case, "127.0.0.1:9999").
-- "localhost:9999" is the bind address of the connection on the local machine.
+- "127.0.0.1:9999" is the bind address of the connection on the local machine.
 This means that the SSH connection is essentially "port forwarded" to that address, at that port.
-    - It is common that "localhost" isn't written into this section of the command, as the connection assumes the bind address would be "localhost".
+    - It is common that "127.0.0.1" isn't written into this section of the command, as the connection assumes the bind address would be "127.0.0.1".
     - Therefore, `ssh -N -L 9999:123.123.123.123:80 $USER@222.222.222.222` would function the exact same way as the above command.
 - "123.123.123.123:80" is the host address of the connection on the remote machine.
 This means that the SSH connection is being made with "123.123.123.123:80" of the remote machine.
     - This is why the connection servers as a tunnel, allowing the local user running the `ssh` command to interact with the HTTP page on the remote address.